A look at some of the winners in Senate races around the US

 The 66-year-old from the Brentwood suburb of Nashville attended college on 4-H scholarship and worked her way through school selling books as the first woman ever hired by her company.
 She then worked for a regional department store chain as director of retail fashion and special events, and later founded a marketing company focused on retail.

-Associated Press writers Brian Slodysko in Indianapolis; James MacPherson in Bismarck, North Dakota; and Jonathan Mattise in Nashville, Tennessee, contributed to this report.
+Associated Press writers Jim Salter in St. Louis; Brian Slodysko in Indianapolis; James MacPherson in Bismarck, North Dakota; and Jonathan Mattise in Nashville, Tennessee, contributed to this report.